Motherwell F.C.: Records and statistics

 Motherwell's biggest win was a 12–1 victory over Dundee United in 1954, with the club's heaviest defeat being the 8–0 loss to Aberdeen in 1979.

 On 5 May 2010, Motherwell were involved in the highest scoring match in the SPL, drawing 6–6 with Hibernian at Fir Park, with Lukas Jutkiewicz scoring the equaliser in the 91st minute.
 This eclipsed another high-scoring game involving Motherwell, a 6–5 defeat by Aberdeen on 20 October 1999.

-The record transfer fee paid by the club was to Everton for John Spencer in 1999 (£500,000) and the highest received was David Turnbull for his move to Celtic in 2020 (£3.25m), eclipsing the 1.75m paid for previous record holder Phil O'Donnell in 1994.
+The record transfer fee paid by the club was to Everton for John Spencer in 1999 (£500,000) and the highest received was for Elijah Just for his move to Swansea City in 2026 (£6m), eclipsing the previous record for Lennon Miller to Udinese the previous year.
+The clubs first million pound transfer was the £1.75m paid for previous record holder Phil O'Donnell in 1994 by Celtic.
 O'Donnell rejoined Motherwell in 2004, but his second spell at Fir Park ended when he died after collapsing on the pitch in a game against Dundee United on 29 December 2007.

 Stephen Craigan holds the record for the most-capped player at the club, with 54 caps in total, 51 as a Motherwell player – Northern Ireland.